Storms follow heatwaves to batter Southeast Europe’s crops

 Farmers in North Macedonia faced a particularly difficult situation during the wheat harvest as the country experienced an unusually high amount of rainfall, resulting in excessive moisture in the soil.

-Head of the Association of Farmers of Macedonia Pero Stojkoski said that this year's wheat yields are 50% lower than the previous year.
+Head of the Association of Farmers of Macedonia Pero Stojkoski said that this year's wheat yields were 50% lower than the previous year.

-The country heavily relies on wheat imports, which have been rising to nearly 20% in recent years.
+The country heavily relies on wheat imports, which have been rising to nearly 20% of consumption in recent years.
 However, with the price of wheat surging on the global markets, the decreased yield and quality of locally grown wheat have left farmers disappointed and concerned about the economic implications, Sloboden Pecat reported.

 “We had a lot of rain and too much moisture took its toll.
 We fell 50% short of the yield we planned.
 We have planted wheat on a 13% bigger area compared to the previous season, but unfortunately we will not get more production.
 And yields are always tied to quality.
 The fact that we have low yields also means that we have low quality,” Stojkoski said.